jtkovacs/jtkovacs.github.io/refs/notes/modeling.md

 ### Activity diagrams

-Similar to flowcharts and data flow diagrams, since they focus on depicting a _process_ corresponding to a specific [use case](project-management.html#use-cases-&-requirements-definition-reports) or [usage scenario.](project-management.html#use-scenarios) Activity diagrams use the following UML elements:
+Activity diagrams are similar to flowcharts and data flow diagrams, since they focus on depicting a _process_ corresponding to a specific [use case](project-management.html#use-cases-&-requirements-definition-reports) or [usage scenario.](project-management.html#use-scenarios) Per Ambler (n.d. b), activity diagrams use the following UML elements:

 - **Rounded rectangle** to indicate activities
 - **Rectangle** to capture explanatory notes